 This Paleo Lemon Curd is easy to make, super silky, and perfectly tart.
 It’s a refined sugar-free honey-sweetened curd recipe made with just five ingredients.
 It’s perfect to drizzle on pancakes or waffles, swirl into your yogurt, use it in baked goods, or just eat it with a spoon!

-I’ve been feeling the citrus love a whole lot more this year, and I was craving lemon curd recently – which is not usual for me.
-I usually am not about sweet citrus-flavored things, so most curds are way too sweet for me.
+I’ve been feeling the citrus love a lot more this year, and I was craving lemon curd recently, which is not usual for me.
+I usually am not about sweet citrus-flavored things, so most curds are too sweet.

-That said, I had to make my own to satisfy the craving, cause nothing store-bought would satisfy the tart lemon curd I wanted.
-Luckily, it was so easy to make myself and I was enjoying spoonfuls of (hot) lemon curd in less than 20 minutes.
+That said, I had to make my own to satisfy the craving because nothing store-bought would satisfy the tart lemon curd I wanted.
+Luckily, it was so easy to make myself.
+I was enjoying spoonfuls of (hot) lemon curd in less than 20 minutes!

-I’ve made curds before, a while back, but I’d forgotten just how simple and easy it is to make them.
-Squeezing the lemons was the most annoying part of the whole process, and that was probably only because I had little farmers market lemons.
+I made citrus curds a while back, but I’d forgotten how simple and easy they are.
+Squeezing the lemons was the most tedious part of the whole process.
+That was probably only because I had little farmers market lemons.

 What do you need to make this Paleo Lemon Curd?